The Empowerment Project

 Legislative Goals:

-• Create a tax credit for employers providing paid leave for pregnancy, childbirth, adoption, and foster placement; and,
+• Create a state tax credit for employers who provide paid leave for pregnancy, childbirth, adoption, and foster placement; and,

-• Authorize paid maternity leave for state employees.
+• Enact paid maternity leave for state employees.

 Streamlining and Improving Foster Care and Adoption Systems